 Modern society has evolved through thousands of years of growth, cultural exchange and advancements.
-As an Anthropology major you’ll explore humanity in all its amazing variation over a vast time scale--from the conditions of our earliest ancestors right up to contemporary cultural issues.
+As an Anthropology major, you’ll explore humanity in all its amazing variations over a vast time scale-from the conditions of our earliest ancestors right up to contemporary cultural issues.

 A KU anthropology degree will give you a holistic understanding of the human condition and what past elements have led to our present world.
 You’ll become an asset in nearly any industry by developing skills to work with underserved populations and tools to think critically about the world around you.

 The interdisciplinary curriculum, combining science with humanities, blends four subfields—physical anthropology, archaeology, linguistics, and cultural anthropology, providing a unique perspective.
 You’ll explore how today’s most pressing issues can be understood through the influences of language, biology, gender identities, religion, family life, politics, and economics.

 KU Anthropology students get hands-on experience at the university’s archaeology field school at Stoddartsville in Northeast Pennsylvania.
 Best known as the site of an early-19th century milling village, Stoddartsville includes sites of historic significance that date from the Late Archaic (4000-5000 years ago) to the early-1900s.

 The KU immersion in interdisciplinary teamwork gives you a solid preparation for graduate study with careers in social services, international affairs, cultural events, museums, public service and private business.